Quantum Criticality and Population Trapping of Fermions by Non-Equilibrium Lattice Modulations: Results

-For the limit of small modulation frequencies $\Omega_L \rightarrow 0$ it is interesting to note that all Floquet-modes gain more and more spectral weight.
+A solution for the LDOS, Eq. (\ref{Eq:DoS}), is shown in Fig. \ref{plot_f1}.
+There the development of pronounced Floquet side bands in the LDOS structure is discussed.
+Especially in Fig. \ref{plot_f1schnitte} the LDOS for single external frequency but for three different hopping amplitude $T$ is shown.
+Distinct gap states evolve which induce a transition from the Mott insulator state to the liquid phase.
+Both features result in severe changes of the fermionic band structure and therefore cause significant changes of, {\em e.g.}, optical and conduction properties.
+The behavior of the density of states as a function of the external modulation energy $\hbar\Omega_L$ exhibits two limiting cases with a cross-over regime in between them.
+For the limit of small modulation frequencies $\hbar\Omega_L \rightarrow 0$ it is interesting to note that all Floquet modes gain more and more spectral weight (compare also Fig. \ref{fig_03}).
 This signals the onset of an orthogonality catastrophe, as predicted by P. W. Anderson (AOC) \cite{AOC}.
-The system undergoes a transition to a new ground state which is orthogonal to the original equilibrium state, caused by the change in the potential of the system Fig. \ref{plot_f1}.
-Technically this is seen as drastic enhancement of the arguments of the Bessel functions, {\em e.g.} for the non-interacting expression in Eq. (\ref{non-interacting-G}).
-Considering the behavior of the Bessel functions, we note that with decreasing modulation frequency the number of Floquet modes, which contribute, increases.
-Numerical calculations however are always limited to treatments regarding a finite number of Floquet modes.
-Therefore our numerics is optimized towards the limit of maximum validity for an affordable amount of computational effort.
-A detailed analysis can be found in Fig. \ref{fig_03} and caption.
+Anderson states that the ground state of the system is the equilibrium state whereas the zero quasiparticle state does not exist in the fermionic system.
+The limit of that zero quasiparticle state would correspond to an infinite number of contributing Floquet modes and that state would mark a new ground state which is orthogonal to the original equilibrium state, caused by the change in the potential of the system shown in Fig. \ref{plot_f1}.
+Technically, this is seen as a drastic enhancement of the arguments of the Bessel functions, {\em e.g.}, for the non-interacting expression in Eq. (\ref{non-interacting-G}).

+At this point, it should be emphasized that any numerical evaluation is always limited to treatments with a finite number of Floquet modes.
+Therefore the utilized numerical implementation is optimized towards the limit of maximum validity at a minimal cost and affordable amount of computational effort.
+An analysis of the numerical validity in terms of the normalized and frequency integrated density of states

+can be found in Fig. \ref{fig_03}.
+As a function of the lattice oscillation frequency $\hbar\Omega_L$, the numerical value of the LDOS displays, deviations from its normalization constant $1$.
+The larger the deviation, the larger the encountered numerical error.
+In Fig. \ref{fig_03}, $N_i(\Omega_L)$ above the horizontal dashed line indicates results with a numerical error of less than $10\%$, which we will consider valid results here.
+For increasing hopping strengths $T$, the numerical accuracy is succeedingly decreased (all other parameters remain unchanged) for small modulation frequencies $\Omega_L$.
+The physical interpretation of the infinite increase of the number of Floquet-Keldysh-Green's modes contributing for small modulations $\Omega_L$ indicate the AOC, see above.
+Even for the largest considered $T$, numerical results for modulation energies $\hbar\Omega_L/D > 0.25$ can be considered as accurate within an error range of less than 10 \% for the used implementation.